pvdrz/pijama/notes.md

 then a register operand.
 In our case, both operands are registers.

 The `Op/En` or operand encoding column specifies how the operands are encoded.
-`MR` means that the first operand is encoded in the `r/m` field and that the second operand is encoded in the `reg` field.
+Each instruction has a table in the Intel manual explaining the actual encoding of the operands as this varies between instructions.
+For the `MOV` instruction `MR` means that the first operand is encoded in the `r/m` field and that the second operand is encoded in the `reg` field.

-The `64-Bit Mode` column says if this instruction supports in 64-bit mode or not.
+The `64-Bit Mode` and `Compat/Leg Mode` columns specify if this instruction is valid in 64-bit mode and compatibility mode.
+We will choose instructions that are valid in 64-bit mode and ignore the compatibility mode.

 Now we can try to reconstruct the instruction: